 everybody said there was a stranger in his eyes

-and there were nightmares and dreams and a rage that had to rise
+and there were nightmares and dreams and a rage about to rise

 he cried to his mother with those tears all down his face